-Finally, we would like to also bring up Figure 35, which illustrates the sizes of "sub-yearling" fishes, as certain aspects warrant discussion.
-Notably, the number of measured fishes is unspecified, and a corresponding data table providing individual fish measurements is not provided.
-Upon revisiting the Supplementary Information of the paper describing the locality,23 contradictory graphs are noted, suggesting that fish sizes commence at 15 cm.
-However, this graph lacks accompanying raw data, as well as a description of the methodology of fish measurement.
+Figure 35 illustrates the sizes of "sub-yearling" fishes.
+In this figure, the number of measured fishes is unspecified, and a corresponding data table providing individual fish measurements is not included.
+Upon revisiting the Supplementary Information of the paper describing the locality,31 contradictory graphs are noted, suggesting that fish sizes commence at 15 cm.
+This graph lacks accompanying raw data, as well as a description of the methodology of fish measurement.

 In DePalma et al. (2021) 5, it is stated that "The smallest Acipenseriformes at Tanis (< 16 cm fork length) fall below the expected length of yearling extant acipenseriform taxa, and we interpret that they died during sub-yearling ontogeny (i.e. YOY)."
-This contradicts the depiction of fish sizes in the initial Tanis paper23, where all fishes are described as being at least 15 cm in length.
+This contradicts the depiction of fish sizes in the initial Tanis paper31, where all fishes are described as being at least 15 cm in length.
 Additionally, the "Tanis fossil sizes" range indicated in Figure 35 suggests that the fishes measure between 8-12 cm in length.

 Moreover, there is a lack of explanation for the data points in Figure 35, with several instances of fish with the same body size allocated to different 'spawning seasons'.

-Lastly, during fieldwork in 2017, when MD, the first author of the present paper, was involved in fish collection, no sub-yearling fish was observed, and body sizes were not measured (personal observation).
+During fieldwork in 2017, when MD, the first author of the present paper, was involved in fish collection, no sub-yearling fish was observed, and body sizes were not measured (personal observation MADD).

 Conclusions of a Spring death

-After closely examining the stable isotope graphs and histological sections, arriving at the conclusion of a spring death is not feasible.
-In the histological sections, emphasis is often placed on an air bubble, and the histology itself appears out of focus, indicating that they may have been photographed from the side of the protective glass cover rather than from the side of the sample.
+The histological sections shown in DePalma et al. contain air bubbles, and the histology itself appears out of focus, indicating that they may have been photographed from the side of the protective glass cover rather than from the side of the sample.
 Consequently, it becomes challenging to properly assess the histology of the specimens, making it difficult to discern osteocyte distribution.
-Consequently, these sections do not provide sufficient evidence to either confirm or refute the hypothesis of a spring death.

-Moreover, the stable carbon isotope record displays oscillations between summer maxima and winter minima, akin to findings in During et al., 20224.
-However, in contrast to During et al., the final measurements of all specimens exhibit a maximum.
-This suggests that these fishes likely perished not in spring but rather in summer.
+In our assessment, these sections do not provide sufficient evidence to either confirm or refute the hypothesis of a spring death.
+While the stable carbon isotope record displays oscillations between summer maxima and winter minima, akin to findings in During et al., 20226, the final measurements of all specimens in DePalma et al. exhibit a maximum, suggesting fishes that perished not in spring but rather in summer.
+Nonetheless, irregularities in the methods and data presented appear sufficient to undermine confidence in either conclusion.